-Students should notify the instructor if they will miss class.
-If arriving late to class, check in with the instructor at the end of class to verify attendance was noted.
+Students should notify the instructor if they will miss class via email or other means.
+If arriving late to class, the student should check in with the instructor at the end of class to verify their attendance was noted.
 Students who must leave class early should notify the instructor prior to class beginning.
-Missed work may not be made up or excused except in the case of University-approved absences or if arrangements are made with the instructor.
+Documentation for a University-authorized absence must be shared with the instructor.
 After three absences, students will be required to provide documentation from the appropriate office for any subsequent absences.
-Missing class will result in the loss of points in the Class Participation grade.
+Unapproved absences will result in the loss of points in Class Participation.